-Roofing including roof space

-Repair category 2

-Notes Concrete tiles are typically guaranteed for 30 years but have a reasonable life expectation around 50/60 years according to the BRE.
+Roofing including roof space Repair category 2 Notes Open ridge tile pointing and weathered verge noted.
+Moss growth observed to roof coverings.
+Concrete tiles are typically guaranteed for 30 years but have a reasonable life expectation around 50/60 years according to the BRE.
 Life expectancy will often depend on weathering and damage from the prevailing weather.
 A reputable roofing contractor can advise on life expectancy and repair/replacement costs.
+The soffits to the roof tile verges may contain asbestos based materials.
+See information on Asbestos in the limitations of inspection section above Please see 'Chimney stacks' section above.